commonpike/kw.nl.processing.library-example/README.md

 If your code came from a sketch, and during compiling you get errors like ``error: cannot find symbol (...) createShape`` remember your code is not part of a PApplet anymore.
-`createShape` is now `processing.core.PApplet.createShape()` But createShape() is not a  static method and needs a PApplet to work.
-So you'll have to rewrite your code.
+`createShape` is now knwon as `processing.core.PApplet.createShape()`;
+but since that is not a  static method it needs a PApplet to work.
+You will have to rewrite your code.

+Also a lot of math functions like `abs()`, `floor()` etc. can be rewritten to `Math.abs()`, `Math.floor()`.

-`random()` and `noise()` are also not static functions on PApplet, and don't belong to java.lang.Math either.
+But Processings `random()` and `noise()` don't belong to java.lang.Math.
 You'll have to rewrite them.

 Also remember, `color` is not a java type.
 Rewrite it to `int`.

-Also a lot of math functions like `abs()`, `floor()` etc. can be rewritten to `Math.abs()`, `Math.floor()`.
+All this rewriting is done in the PDE by the //PDE Precompiler//, but now you’ll have to do it by hand.

 ## Publishing

-As mentioned under /folder structure/ above, these files are needed to get it to work
+As mentioned under //folder structure// above, only these files are needed to get it to work:

  - the folder `ExampleFooLibrary/library`
  - the file `ExampleFooLibrary/library.properties`